 The history of U.S. activities in Iran in 1953 is not a subject I’ve studied in detail, but overall, Douglas’s “news sources” seem to agree with a November, 1952, Truman administration policy statement on Iran.

 Mossadegh is still in power at the end of the program.
-According to DigitalDeliToo’s research in “Stars and Stripes” newspaper program logs, the “Douglas of the World” Tehran episode was broadcast in March, 1953.
+According to archives of DigitalDeliToo’s research in “Stars and Stripes” newspaper program logs, the “Douglas of the World” Tehran episode was broadcast in March, 1953.
 The CIA-engineered coup was that August.
 It would be fascinating to know what roles government agencies played in production of the series!

 As Douglas says to his editor, who finds Mossadegh worth a major story, “Iran, Middle East, ‘danger spot of the world,’ our distinguished competitor The Times called it.”
 The editor wants Douglas on the ground in Tehran getting the real story, talking to taxi drivers, shoe makers, Kurdish herdsmen and unemployed oil workers, capturing “the flavor of the country itself.”

 The correspondent arrives at his Tehran hotel in a taxi that has just driven through a gunfight between police and, his driver says, “the Tudeh, local Communists…” a handy stereotype for the Cold War era, but with Mossadegh at first sounding like the hero of the story:

 “By terror and lawlessness, they hope to strip us of our friends and make us easy prey for their masters in Moscow.
 Ah, but they have forgotten Mohammed Mossadegh, who ran them out in ’46.
 He is a tough man.
 Nobody pushes him around.
 He would have made a fine taxi driver.”

 Could that last line be a subtle hint of a coup to come?